oxsecurity/megalinter/docs/descriptors/json_eslint_plugin_jsonc.md

 - Version in MegaLinter: **2.7.0**
 - Visit [Official Web Site](https://ota-meshi.github.io/eslint-plugin-jsonc/){target=_blank}
 - See [How to configure eslint-plugin-jsonc rules](https://eslint.org/docs/user-guide/configuring){target=_blank}
-  - If custom `.eslintrc-json.json` config file is not found, [.eslintrc-json.json](https://github.com/oxsecurity/megalinter/tree/main/TEMPLATES/.eslintrc-json.json){target=_blank} will be used
+  - If custom `.eslintrc-json.json` config file isn't found, [.eslintrc-json.json](https://github.com/oxsecurity/megalinter/tree/main/TEMPLATES/.eslintrc-json.json){target=_blank} will be used
 - See [How to disable eslint-plugin-jsonc rules in files](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments){target=_blank}
 - See [How to ignore files and directories with eslint-plugin-jsonc](https://eslint.org/docs/latest/user-guide/configuring/ignoring-code#the-eslintignore-file){target=_blank}
   - You can define a `.eslintignore` file to ignore files and folders